 In many of those cases, an emergency watch would have shortened the time between the accident and the hospital admission considerably.

-Medical alert systems come in many forms: necklaces, bracelets, wristbands, and watches that are one of the most popular devices.
+Medical alert systems come in many different forms: necklaces, bracelets, wristbands, and watches are some of the most popular devices.

 In this post, I’ll show you how to find the best medical alert watch for your senior loved one, what are the most important features to look for, and how to avoid the most common pitfalls.
 While it’s true that there are a lot of models to choose from, only a handful of them is worth the money.